Casennnn/backtrader_trial/README.md

 This repository contains four Python scripts designed for backtesting trading strategies using historical stock data from the S&P 500.
 Each script implements different strategies and analyses, allowing users to evaluate stock performance against various metrics.

 ## Files
-When executing the following script, make sure that the folder strategy is in the same directory.
+When executing the following scripts, make sure that the folder strategy is in the same directory.

 1. **backtest.py**
    - This script allows users to select a trading strategy from the available options.
 After running the script, users are prompted to choose a strategy.